coding-plus-equals-one/meeting-materials-2022-2023/lists/6_dicts.md

-# Dicts(Dictionaries)
+# Dicts (Dictionaries)
 ## A dictionary is a sequence
 Dictionaries are like lists but with indexes set by the creator of the dict rather than just 0, 1, 2, 3.
 The values in a dict are stored as key:value pairs where the key acts as the index.
-The key can be any primitive/immutable type and the value can be of any type
+Both the key and the value can be any value.

 There are several ways to create a new dict.
 The simplest is to enclose the key:value pairs inside curly braces: